Nokeo08/standardsbot/README.md

 # Standards Bot
-A reddit bot that is triggered by reddit comments made in [/r/Reformed](https://www.reddit.com/r/reformed) that reference various Reformed and eventually baptist confessions and catechisms.
+A reddit bot that is triggered by reddit comments made in [/r/Reformed](https://www.reddit.com/r/reformed) that reference various Reformed and eventually baptist and genarically chrisitan confessions and catechisms.
 It posts the contents of the requested selection(s) as a reply to the comment that contained the request.

 ## Usage
 ### Currently Supported Catechisms and Confessions